anth3lia/hattie/README.md

-# oscar
+# About

-Providing Oscar winner and nominees based on provided birth year.
+A webpage that provides Oscar award winner and nominees based on provided birth year.